Contact Us for a Free Consultation (213) 542-0979

 The new Los Angeles DA has told his prosecutors to ask judge for zero bail.

-I've had a number of cases where the prosecutor was proceeding to the judge in an ineffective way to get the policy implemented, and they block the policy.
+I've had a number of cases where the prosecutor was proceeding to the judge in an ineffective way to get the policy implemented, and they blocked the policy.

-Right now, it's not clear where everything is going to land.
-However, if you have a criminal case in Los Angeles County, you need someone like me who's been doing this for 27 years, now more than ever.
+Right now, it needs to be clarified where everything is going to land.
+However, if you have a criminal case in Los Angeles County, you need someone like me, who's been doing this for 27 years, now more than ever.

 This is an interesting time.
 This is the first time in almost 30 years that I've seen drastic changes happen.
-I worked for the district attorney's office in 1992 when Gil Garcetti beat Ira Reiner.
-I saw the sweeping changes that took place.
+I worked for the district attorney's office in 1992 when Gil Garcetti beat Ira Reiner, and I saw the sweeping changes that took place.
+These changes can significantly impact the criminal justice system, affecting how cases are prosecuted and defended.

-Namely, they knocked out all of the power brokers in the DA's office that were placed with Garcetti's people.
-Now, this new DA has implemented his policies from the start.
-He's been able to see what the result of that implementation has been.
+Namely, they knocked out all of the power brokers in the DA's office who were placed with Garcetti's people.
+Now, this new DA has implemented his policies from the start, and he's been able to see the results of that implementation.

-If successful at putting people in charge who agree with his policies, they can tell the deputies to fall in line.
-If they don't fall in line, they could be written up for insubordination or be terminated.
+If he is successful in putting people in charge who agree with his policies, they can tell the deputies to follow suit.
+If they don't, they could be written up for insubordination or terminated.

-Based on the reaction that I've seen in court since his new policies have come into effect, a lot of prosecutors are going to quit.
-I've already seen a lot of prosecutors disregard the policies that have been implemented.
+Based on the reaction I've seen in court since his new policies came into effect, many prosecutors are going to quit.
+I've already seen many prosecutors disregard the policies that have been implemented.

 Criminal Defense Attorney for California Crimes

 If the prosecutor is not implementing the policy, and there have been three directives, I can challenge the prosecutors.
-I can go to their supervisor to deal with it, or they can go up the chain to the next level of authority.
+As a defense attorney, I have the authority to go to their supervisor to deal with it, or they can go up the chain to the next level of authority.
+This process ensures that the policies are being followed and that the rights of the accused are being protected.

 Hedding Law Firm is a top-rated criminal defense law firm located at 16000 Ventura Blvd #1208 Encino, CA 91436.